Canadian biathlete Rosanna Crawford claims first World Cup podium place

 Belarus teammate Nadezhda Skardino's seventh place was enough to win the individual crystal globe after her first place in Ostersund, Sweden.

+"It was my dream, and now it's one dream less in my life," Skardino said.
+"I'm very happy."

 Overall World Cup leader Anastasiya Kuzmina finished ninth, 1:32.3 behind with three missed targets.

-After 11 races, the Slovak biathlete leads on 454 points, ahead of Makarainen on 429 and Wierer on 378.
+After 11 races, Makarainen cut the Slovakian biathlete's lead to 25 points with 11 events to go.

+Makarainen was presented with a small cake and urged to make a wish for her birthday as she blew out the candle.